scollier/demo/README_minishift.md

 #### Accessing VMs (serial console & spice)

-Connect to the serial console
+Connect to the serial console of the Cirros VM.

 ```
 ./virtctl console testvm